p2eengineering/kalp-studio-documentation/docs/Products/KS-Pay/How-to-register-an-app-on-KS-Pay.md

 <link href="https://fonts.googleapis.com/css2?family=Source+Sans+3:ital,wght@0,200..900;1,200..900&display=swap" rel="stylesheet">
 <link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Material+Icons">

-# How to register an app on KS Pay?
+# How to register an app on KS

 Registering an app on KS Pay is a straightforward process that allows you to integrate your application seamlessly into the platform.
 This guide will walk you through each step, from logging into your KS Pay account to successfully registering your app.
 By following these simple instructions, you'll be able to set up your app efficiently, enabling you to access KS Pay’s features and provide a secure experience for your users.
 Let’s get started!